Skip to content

 Epidemiology

 Although ADEM can affect people at any age, it is more common in children, with a median age at presentation of 5 – 8 years.
-There is a male preponderance, with a male: female ratio ranging from 1:0.8 to 2.3:1.
+There is a male preponderance, with a male-to-female ratio ranging from 1:0.8 to 2.3:1.
 It affects 1 in every 125,000 to 250,000 individuals in a given year.
 ADEM appears more often in winter and spring.
 It has been described in all parts of the world and affects all ethnicities.

 Pathogenesis